imaNNeo/fl_chart/repo_files/documentations/scatter_chart.md

 ### ScatterTouchResponse
-###### you can listen to touch behaviors callback and retrieve this object when any touch action happened.
+###### You can listen to touch behaviors callback and retrieve this object when any touch action happens.
 |PropName|Description|default value|
 |:-------|:----------|:------------|
 |touchLocation|the location of the touch event in the device pixels coordinates|required|